-Right now, no treatment or cure exists for most forms of IRD.
+No treatment or cure exists for most forms of IRD.
 But there are ways to slow vision loss and preserve your sight for as long as possible.

 In some studies, high doses of vitamin A slowed certain types of retinitis pigmentosa.
-But high-dose vitamin A isn't safe for people with Stargardt disease and other retinal diseases, because it can cause even more damage.
+But high-dose vitamin A isn't safe for people with Stargardt disease and other retinal diseases because it can cause even more damage.
 Check with your doctor before you take any supplement to treat IRD.

 You can wear glasses for minor vision problems like farsightedness, nearsightedness, or astigmatism.
 Glasses won't totally restore your sight, but they could help you see better.

 Dark-tinted classes are best for light sensitivity.
-Lipofuscin absorbs blue light, and then forms substances called free radicals that damages rods and cones.
+Lipofuscin absorbs blue light and then forms substances called free radicals that damages rods and cones.
 If you have Stargardt disease, your doctor might suggest that you wear brown or amber sunglasses to filter out blue light.

-The ARGUS II is the very first artificial retina.
+The ARGUS II is the first artificial retina.
 This implant can restore sight to some people who have lost vision from retinitis pigmentosa.

 Researchers are learning more about the causes of these diseases every day.
 They're studying new treatments like gene therapy and stem cell therapy, which might one day slow or even cure IRDs.
 Taking part in a clinical trial can give you access to a new treatment before it's available to everyone else.

-Voretigene neparvovec-rzyl (Luxturna) is a type of gene therapy that's already FDA-approved.
+Voretigene neparvovec-rzyl (Luxturna) is a type of gene therapy that's FDA-approved.
 It treats some people with retinal dystrophy caused by an RPE65 gene mutation.
 Luxturna sends a normal copy of the gene to cells in the retina to restore vision.

 Taking Care of Yourself